 As you can see, these are only small, perhaps even insignificant similarities in the grand scheme of things, but this goes to show that you can make connections easily which could be the difference in you remembering a word or spelling or not.

-A tutor will work with your strengths and, if you already know how to speak Spanish, may suggest these memory tricks to help you in mastering Hindi.
+A private Hindi tutor will work with your strengths and, if you already know how to speak Spanish, may suggest these memory tricks to help you in mastering Hindi.

 In a way, Hindi is also similar to the French language, probably because Spanish and French are also quite similar (both being Latin-derived languages).